5 Types of Maverick Spend

 5: Ill-intentioned Maverick Buying

 This form of maverick buying occurs when the buyer is aware of and could use preferred contracts, but deliberately does not.
 The reasons for this can be opportunism and resistance to change.
-The introduction of centralized procurement teams in recent decades has left some employees with the feeling of being treated unfairly and having their power curtailed.
+The introduction of centralised procurement teams in recent decades has left some employees with the feeling of being treated unfairly and having their power curtailed.
 The purchaser knows that he or she is breaking the company rules with his or her behaviour.
 The difference to the casual maverick buyer, is that the ill-intentioned buyer has the intention of causing harm.

 Consequences of maverick buying